A baby boom of African penguin chicks hatches at a San Francisco science museum | News Channel 3-12

 Opal is the oldest and, at age 36, has perfected the ability to catch fish in mid-air.
 Her partner, Pete, is a messy eater and a flirt.

 Partners Stanlee and Bernie, who both like to bray, produced four of the 10 chicks, including Fyn, named for a type of vegetation found on the southern tip of Africa.
-She is the youngest penguin on exhibit.
+Fyn is the youngest on exhibit and older sister to Nelson and Alice, both hatched in November.

+Fyn often runs up to biologists when they enter the habitat and shakes her head at them — typical courtship behavior that chicks and juveniles commonly display toward people who have cared for them since hatching.

+The youngest chick hatched Jan.
+12, and its sex has not yet been determined.

 African penguins can live to be 27 years old in the wild, and longer in captivity.